abartolotta/Hello-World/README.md

 **Hello World Project**

 ### Description
-_The main point of this project is to help me understand the basis of Github, and I know I will need to <sub>understand</sub> this platform well_
+_The main point of this project is to help me understand the basis of Github, and I know I will need to <sub>understand</sub> this platform well to succeed in business analytics classes_

 ### Important Points